iai-group/arxivdigest-recommenders/README.md

-# ArXivDigest Recommender
+# ArXivDigest Recommenders

-ArXivDigest recommender system based on the assumption that a paper's relevance to a user is tied to the degree of venue co-publishing between the paper's authors and the user: a paper is relevant to a user if the authors of the paper publish at the same venues as the user.
+Recommender systems for arXivDigest.

 Paper and author metadata are retrieved from Semantic Scholar.

+## Recommenders

+There is currently only one recommender available.

+### Venue-Based

+Recommender based on the assumption that a paper's relevance to a user is tied to the degree of venue co-publishing between the paper's authors and the user: a paper is relevant to a user if the authors of the paper publish at the same venues as the user.

 ## Requirements

 * Python 3.7+

 ## Setup

-Install dependencies with `pip install -r requirements.txt`.
+Install the `arxivdigest_recommenders` package and its dependencies with `pip install .`.

 ## Usage

-Run `python system.py` to generate and submit recommendations for all arXivDigest users with known Semantic Scholar author IDs.
+Run `python -m arxivdigest_recommenders.venue_based_recommender` to run the venue-based recommender.
+This will generate and submit recommendations for all arXivDigest users with known Semantic Scholar author IDs.

-### Config
+### Configuration

-It is possible to override the default settings of the system by creating a config file in one of the following locations:
+It is possible to override the default settings of the recommender systems by creating a config file in one of the following locations:
 * `~/arxivdigest/system_config.json`
 * `/etc/arxivdigest/system_config.json`
 * `%cwd%/system_config.json`